Today’s topic is all about social advertising and why is now the absolute best time to make sure that you are advertising across social media.

 If I really start to look at again, not only just the trends of social media and they’ve obviously been continuing for years and years, but with everything going on with this whole COVID-19 stuff—your customers and prospects are social now more than they ever have been in history.

 Like two hex addicted I couldn’t find a word that’s more than addicted, like double addicted to social media, like it’s absolutely insane.

 I’ve never seen it to this level where people are.
 They’ve always been connected to their mobile devices and Facebook or Tik Tok and wanting to know what’s going on, and being social now more than ever.

 What I’m looking for you to do is :

 Step One—pick that channel that you either have the most following on the most engagement, that’s where most of your customers and prospects are.

-If you’re great on video, then you should be looking at YouTube and then going down that path of getting some videos produced.
+If you’re great at video creation, then you should look at YouTube and then go down that path of getting some videos produced.
 Then you’re going to start to put some advertising and paid social dollars behind the channels.